EnSoftCorp/points-to-toolbox/analysis.md

 ---
 layout: page
-title: Analysis Support
+title: Analysis Details
-permalink: /analysis-support/
+permalink: /analysis/
 ---

 The Points-to Toolbox is under active development.
 This page shows the currently supported analysis capabilities and options.